f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-user-guide.rst

         .. image:: assets/app-deploy.JPG

        c.
-Once deployed make sure all pods/services are running and online (Please note GenAI app pods deployment will take around 20 mins and k8s service discovery takes around 10-15 mins.
-So please wait for 30 mins before moving on to next step.)
+Once deployed make sure all pods/services are running and online (Please note GenAI app pods deployment will take around 20 mins)

         .. image:: assets/pods-online.JPG

        d.
-Open the load balancer domain in a browser and validate your AI application works as expected (Please check manual guide for this app verification)
+Open the load balancer domain in a browser and validate your AI application works as expected (Please check manual guide for this app verification).
+NOTE: Sometimes if app is not accessible, navigate to ``Multi Cloud App Connect`` menu and then to your GenAI origin pool configurations.
+Under k8s service, change network type to other and save it.
+Once again check the app accessibility (this is a issue with k8s service discovery timing which is being tracked and under prioritisation).

         .. image:: assets/postman.JPG